cawa-93/vite-electron-builder/README.md

 ### Electron [![Electron version](https://img.shields.io/github/package-json/dependency-version/cawa-93/vite-electron-builder/dev/electron?label=%20)][electron]
 - This template uses the latest electron version with all the latest security patches.
 - The architecture of the application is built according to the security [guides](https://www.electronjs.org/docs/tutorial/security) and best practices.
-- The latest version of the [electron-builder] is used to compile the application.
+- The latest version of the [electron-builder] is used to package the application.

 ### Vite [![Vite version](https://img.shields.io/github/package-json/dependency-version/cawa-93/vite-electron-builder/dev/vite?label=%20)][vite]
 - [Vite] is used to bundle all source codes.
-This is an extremely fast packer that has a bunch of great features.
-You can learn more about how it is arranged in [this](https://youtu.be/xXrhg26VCSc) video.
+It's an extremely fast bundler, that has a vast array of amazing features.
+You can learn more about how it is arranged in [this](https://www.youtube.com/watch?v=xXrhg26VCSc) video.
 - Vite [supports](https://vitejs.dev/guide/env-and-mode.html) reading `.env` files.
-You can also specify types of your environment variables in [`types/env.d.ts`](types/env.d.ts).
+You can also specify the types of your environment variables in [`types/env.d.ts`](types/env.d.ts).
-- Hot reloads for `Main` and `Renderer` processes.
+- Automatic hot-reloads for the `Main` and `Renderer` processes.

 Vite provides many useful features, such as: `TypeScript`, `TSX/JSX`, `CSS/JSON Importing`, `CSS Modules`, `Web Assembly` and much more.